drone-plugins/drone-git/DOCS.md

     hello-world: https://github.com/octocat/hello-world.git
 ```

-The above configuration is intended for private submodules created using ssh clone urls (i.e. `git@github.com:octocat/hello-world.git`).
-We recommend overriding to use https clone urls to take advantage of this plugins built-in `netrc` authentication mechanism.
+Overriding the submodule url to force `git+https` allows us to take advantage of the `netrc` file and automatically authenticate to the submodule repository.